pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

 ```
 If we look at the `divide` function, we see that the 2 argument types are both integers, the result type is an integer, and the effect type is `exn`, denoting computations that may produce exceptions.
 Importantly, the effect type can be inferred, so you do not need to manually annotate it.
 The language can simply figure out for you which kind of side effects are being used in the function body.

 Unlike monads, effect types can very easily be combined laterally.
 You can view the effect type of a function type as simply a list of all the effects used by the function.
-The syntax for combined effect types looks like so:
+The syntax for combined effect types looks like this:

 ```fs
 // This function may diverge, throw an error, or return an integer